Nonuniversal beyond-LHY corrections to thermodynamic properties of a weakly interacting Bose gas: CJT effective potential density and effective mass

 \section{CJT effective potential density and effective mass}

-Let us begin with the Lagrangian density of a Bose-condensed gas,
+Let us begin with the Lagrangian density of a Bose-condensed gas~\cite{zhang2024cornwall},

 where $\mu$ denotes the chemical potential, and $\psi(\mathbf{r},t)$ is the bosonic field depending on space $\mathbf{r}$ and time $t$; $m$ is the atomic mass.
 The coupling constant $g$ characterizes the interatomic interaction.
-Within the contact-interaction model, it is expressed in terms of the atomic mass and the $s$-wave scattering length.
-In the first Born approximation, $g$ is given by $g=4\pi\hbar^2 a_s/m$.
-The parameter $\lambda$ accounts for finite-range effects and is defined as $\lambda=2\pi\hbar^2 a_s^2 r_s/m$, where $r_s$ characterizes the effective range of the interatomic interaction \cite{fu2003beyond} and may take either positive or negative values.
+Within the contact-interaction approximation, it is determined by the atomic mass $m$ and the $s$-wave scattering length $a_s$.
+Under the first Born approximation, the coupling constant is given by \cite{Pethick}